rtebrake/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 2. terraform plan
 3. terraform apply

-The 'apply' step will require confirmation by typing 'yes' at the prompt.
-This can be skipped by adding the -auto-approve parameter.
+The *apply* step will require confirmation by typing *yes* at the prompt.
+This can be skipped by adding the *-auto-approve* parameter.

 ### Output

 The end result of running both the Packer and Terraform template should be the following:

 1. A Linux VM image, based on Ubuntu 18.04 LTS, updated (*apt-get update,apt-get upgrade*) with Nginx installed and running with a default homepage ('Hello World').
-This Image is visible as a Managed Image in the Azure subscription.
+This Image is visible as a Managed Image resource in the Azure subscription.
 2. A deployment of 2 virtual machines based on the image of the previous step, running in an Availability Set.
-These virtual machines have additional Managed Disks as datadisks.
+These virtual machines have additional Managed Disks added to them to be used as datadisks.
 3. An Azure Load Balancer, reachable through a Public IP and using the virtual machines as the backend.
 The Load Balancer is configured with both a load balancing rule and a HealthProbe.
 4. A virtual network containing a subnet, protected by a Network Security Group allowing Inbound Port 80, VNet-internal traffic but also has an explicit deny for traffic originating from the Internet.